 The size of your property can have a big influence on the cost of your monthly energy bills.
 Generally speaking, the bigger the property, the more energy used, and the higher the bills.

-For example, larger homes require more energy for heating and cooling.
-It’s also likely that there are more people living in them; you would expect a family of four to use more energy than a couple.
+For example, bigger homes need more energy for heating and cooling, and it’s also likely that there are more people living in them; you would expect a family of four to use more energy than a couple, for instance.

-UK energy industry regulators Ofgem have defined domestic consumption levels of high, medium and low energy users.
-Energy suppliers and comparison sites use these user groups to determine quotes, and you can use them too to estimate your average bill costs.
+The energy regulator Ofgem has set out how to group households into high, medium and low energy users.
+This is a more accurate way to work out how much energy a household uses, rather than just looking at the type of property.
+Energy suppliers and comparison sites use these user groups for their quotes, and you can use them too to estimate your average bill costs.

-So, our eco-conscious family of four could, in theory, be low/medium energy consumers, whilst the couple in the flat could have medium/high energy consumption.
-Taking into account all the factors – your property type, family size, lifestyle, etc – is a much more accurate way of estimating the cost of your energy bills.
+So, our eco-conscious family of four could, in theory, be low or medium energy consumers, whilst the couple in the flat could have medium or high energy consumption.
+Taking into account your property type, family size, and your lifestyle is a much more accurate way of estimating the cost of your energy bills.

-But, average bill costs also depend on the efficiency of a property.
-No matter how switched on our family of four are when it comes to energy, if their house lacks good insulation, double glazing, draught proofing, etc, then they could be paying for more energy than is necessary.
-To find out how you could improve the efficiency of your home, click here.
+But, average bill costs also depend on how efficient your home is.
+No matter how careful you are when it comes to energy usage, if your house lacks good insulation, double glazing, and draught proofing, then you could be paying for more energy than you need.
+Find out how you could make your home more energy efficient.

-If you are unsure of your levels on energy consumption, installing a smart meter could help you to monitor how much you’re using.
-Or why not use UKPower.co.uk’s running cost calculator to help you better understand your electricity usage.
+If you’re not sure how much energy you use, installing a smart meter could help you to keep track.
+Or, use our running cost calculator to help you better understand your electricity usage.